-Changing Play is an ongoing partnership between Serpentine Education and the Portman Early Childhood Centre, London.
-The project brings together artists, children, parents, and educators to address the many issues impacting families with young children.
+Changing Play is an ongoing partnership between Serpentine Education and the Portman Early Childhood Centre that brings together artists, children, parents, and educators to address issues impacting families with young children.

 Which Way Now?